vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-call-detail-records.md

 ---
-title: "Call Detail Records"
+title: Call Detail Records
-excerpt: ""
+excerpt: ''
 ---
 CDRs can be downloaded from the Sinch portal.
 CDRs are in a semicolon separated file that contains the following fields: